 Babies under 12 weeks of age

-Have a registered nurse or registered midwife assess the baby for employment and for them to be satisfied that the baby:
+The registered nurse or registered midwife is required to assess the baby for employment and be satisfied that:

-- was delivered full term and in good health
+- the baby was delivered full term and in good health

-- had a birth weight of at least three kilograms
+- had a birth weight three kilos or more

 - is feeding successfully

-During employment, the baby must not be exposed to direct lighting, have make up applied or be handled by more than four people (including the mother and the registered nurse or registered midwife).
+- be handled by no more than four (4) people (including their parent and registered nurse or midwife).